amyspencerproject/workit-landing-page/README.md

 - Pseudo-class (single colon `:`) is a keyword added to a selector that specifies a special state of the selected element(s).
 For example, `:hover` can be used to select a button when a user's pointer hovers over the button and this selected button can then be styled.
 - Stuggled with the mobile phone image and the z-indexing.
 Learned that the z-index of a child is trapped by the z-index of the parent.
 Pulled the image out of the hero section and gave it a hero-image-wrapper to get the layout correct while also being able to set the z-index to put the image above the other divs.
 - Used `<span>` with `display: block` in the `h1` header title to force a line break with out using `<br />`
+- Using negative values with positioning does not work well.
+The left spiral pattern in the header was set to -35% and it kept dissapearing as the screen size was increased.
+Here is the explaination that I got from FEM Discord:

+  Giving it a left: -35% is basically telling it to be anchored 35% of the viewport (the parent is 100% of the viewport), but in the opposite direction.
+As the viewport grows, that value grows, moving it further and further from the left edge.
+If you want it to stick to the same place relative to the viewport, try using pixels or rems instead of a % value.

+If you want it to be somewhat responsive, like the one on the right side, try something like right: 80% instead.

 ### Useful resources